 Guides: For every two anglers, there is a professional English-speaking fly fishing guide and a Kayapo-local native guide.

-Fishing Days: Days 2 - 7, each day after breakfast, about 8:00 a.m., anglers head out for a day's fishing.
-Fishing tackle and gear are not included in the package.
+Fishing Equipment: is not included in the package.
 A detailed list of what to bring is included in our confirmation packet.

-Group size: Maximum of eight anglers per week.
+Group Size: Maximum of six anglers per week.

 Kendjam Lodge - Deluxe Tent Camp